unionai/unionai-docs/source/core-concepts/artifacts/viewing-artifacts.md

 You can also view the artifact's object structure, model card, and lineage graph.

-## Artifact lineage graph
+### Artifact lineage graph

-Once an artifact is materialized, you can visualize its lineage in the Union console, including the specific upstream task or workflow execution that created it, and any downstream workflows that consumed it.
+Once an artifact is materialized, you can view its lineage in the Union console, including the specific upstream task or workflow execution that created it, and any downstream workflows that consumed it.
 You can traverse the lineage graph by clicking between artifacts and inspecting any relevant workflow executions in order to understand and reproduce any step in the AI development process.

 ![Artifact lineage overview](/_static/images/artifacts/artifacts_lineage_overview.png)